 The study used the electronic literacy framework advocated by Shetzer and Warschauer (2000).
 According to them electronic literacy assumes that becoming literate is not just a matter of learning how to decode and put to paper letters and words, but rather a matter of mastering processes that are deemed valuable in particular societies, cultures, and contexts.

-An electronic literacy approach assumes that there is not just one literacy but many kinds of literacy, depending on context, purpose, and medium.
+An electronic literacy approach assumes that there is not just one literacy, but many kinds of literacy, depending on context, purpose, and medium.
 It likewise considers how people use computers to interpret and express meaning.
 Electronic literacy does not only involve information literacy -the ability to find, organize, and make use of information – but electronic literacy is broader in that it also encompasses how to read and write in a new medium .

-The present study examines the level of electronic literacy of teachers amidst fast changing electronic technology which is becoming more advanced and more available nowadays.
-Knowledge to manipulate computers and its related technology could enhance teaching thus producing globally competitive graduates.
+The present study examines the level of electronic literacy of teachers amidst fast changing electronic technology, which is becoming more advanced and more available nowadays.
+Knowledge to manipulate computers and its related technology could enhance teaching, thus producing globally competitive graduates.
 The attitude of a teacher towards electronic literacy could also be a factor in determining their level of literacy, hence the present study determines this.

 To find out if the level of electronic literacy and attitude of teachers differs, variables such as sex, age, academic rank and civil status were used in the study.